Edd Mann Developer

 };

-This function simply takes in the audio buffer stream returned from the Polly service and writes it into a temporary file.
-We use an external temporary file library to achieve this so we need to include it as a project dependency.
+This function simply takes in the audio buffer stream returned from the Polly service and writes it to a temporary file.
+We use an external temporary file library to achieve this, so we need to include it as a project dependency.

 $ npm install tempfile --save

-We then supply this file, along with the intro and outro audio files to the SOX executable to generate the final joined output track.
-As this output is written into a tempoary file, we then read its’ contents into a buffer which we can later on use within our service.
+We then supply this file, along with the intro and outro audio files, to the SOX executable to generate the final joined output track.
+As this output is written to a temporary file, we then read its contents into a buffer which we can later use within our service.

 Wiring it all together

-With the two key problems now solved, we can now go about wiring the handler together.
-Replace the sample handler.js file contents with the following.
+With the two key problems now solved, we can now wire the handler together.
+Replace the sample handler.js file contents with the following:

 'use strict';